-Norwich City Council has been involved this year in a transformational project led by the Norfolk community safety partnership to improve the County's response to domestic abuse.
+Norwich City Council has been involved this year in a project to improve the County's response to domestic abuse.
 Four work streams have been identified for implementation this year; to provide a more co-ordinated partnership approach to commissioning, improve workforce capabilities, improve service delivery and increase marketing and awareness.
-The aim of the domestic abuse change programme is to provide more cohesive, comprehensive services that are consistent across the county, to ensure all voluntary and public sector staff are trained to have a 'pubic welfare responsibility', to change how we talk about domestic abuse by reducing the stigma, making it easier to both ask about and tell about domestic abuse and then communicate this effectively across the county.
-Norwich City council leads one of those work streams and contributes to the overall programme as a partner in the change programme board.
+The aim of the domestic abuse change programme is to provide more cohesive, comprehensive services that are consistent across the county, to ensure all voluntary and public sector staff are trained to have a 'public welfare responsibility', to change how we talk about domestic abuse by reducing the stigma, making it easier to both ask about and tell about domestic abuse abuse and then communicate this effectively across the county.
+Norwich City council leads on one of those work streams and inputs into the other three.